`Seeing' the quantum ripples of spacetime

-If the modulated frequency of the photon $\Omega_P$ is equal to that of the combined frequency of the detector and the graviton, then in such a scenario the first term inside of the parenthesis in the analytical expression of the transition amplitude (in eq.(\ref{III.11})) gives a non-vanishing contribution.
+\textit{Stimulated emission of gravitons due to absorption of photons with higher frequency:} If the modulated frequency of the photon $\Omega_P$ is equal to that of the combined frequency of the detector and the graviton, then in such a scenario the first term inside of the parenthesis in the analytical expression of the transition amplitude (in eq.(\ref{III.9})) gives a non-vanishing contribution.
 This scenario depicts that if the detector is in the ground state and the resonance condition is satisfied one single photon will be absorbed while detector jumps to the higher excited state with a simultaneous emission of a graviton particle with frequency $\omega$ such that $\Omega_P>\omega,\omega_0$ and $\Omega_P=\omega+\omega_0$.
-The transition probability in such a scenario will read
+The transition probability in such a scenario will read $\mathcal{P}_{if}=|\langle\psi_f|\hat{\mathcal{U}}^I(\infty,-\infty)|\psi_i\rangle|^2$ and is given as

 while $n_{G_f}=n_{G_i}+1$ and $n_{P_f}=n_{P_i}-1$.
 If $n_{G_i}=0$ and $n_{P_i}=1$, then it simply tells that a photon with high frequency gets converted to a low frequency graviton while the detector jumps a single energy level.
 Now, the important thing to observe is that the transition probability is proportional to the number of photons in the initial state of the system.
 If the number of photons can be increased significantly then it will lead to a significant jump in the transition probability acting as pump photons.
 For the standard detector-graviton coupling case in \cite{OTMGraviton}, it is not possible to increase the number of gravitons arbitrarily as it is beyond the capabilities of the experimental set-up.
 However, here one can significantly increase the emission probability of the gravitons just by pumping photons in the initial state which indeed is experimentally achievable.
 The opposite scenario will be that the detector absorbs a low frequency graviton and it jumps down one energy level from its higher excited state while emitting a high frequency photon.